 1. Colosseum Rome

-If it is true that when the Colosseum will fall, Rome will fall and the whole world will fall with it, we hope very much that the construction will last a long time.
-Inaugurated as the Flavian Amphitheater, it was called Colosseum only later, probably because of the huge statue known as “Colossus of the Sun God”, located nearby, and which had the appearance of Nero.
+If it is true that when the Colosseum falls, Rome will fall and the whole world will fall with it, we hope very much that the construction will last a long time.
+Inaugurated as the Flavian Amphitheater, it was called Colosseum only later, probably because of the huge statue known as “Colossus of the Sun God,” located nearby, which had the appearance, Nero.
 Undoubtedly it is one of the first, if not the first-ever, among the things to see in Rome.

 The Romans dabbled here, watching gladiator fights and ferocious animals or simulated naval battles.
 The construction of the Colosseum was wanted and started by Emperor Vespasian, founder of the Flavian dynasty, and continued in the years to come.
-Titus, Vespasian’s successor son, added two orders of seats to the structure wanted by his father and to celebrate the work (80 A.D.), he called a hundred days of games.
-The Colosseum is still today one of the most important and representative monuments of Rome, imposing its majestic presence in the center of the city.
-In the surroundings of the Amphitheater, it is easy to find the “Centurioni”, nice characters dressed in the typical clothing of Roman fighters who, between a joke in Romanesque and a photograph, have also become part of the tradition.
-Even without knowing their history and architecture, everyone is fascinated by the monument for which Rome is known throughout the world.
+Titus, Vespasian’s successor son, added two seats to the structure wanted by his father, and to celebrate the work (80 A.D.), he called a hundred days of games.
+The Colosseum is still today one of Rome’s most important and representative monuments, imposing its majestic presence in the center of the city.
+In the surroundings of the Amphitheater, it is easy to find the “Centurioni,” nice characters dressed in the typical clothing of Roman fighters who, between a joke in Romanesque and a photograph, have also become part of the tradition.
+Even without knowing their history and architecture, everyone is fascinated by the monument for which Rome is known worldwide.
 Observing it at night with all the lights on, it is truly indescribable!

 2. Fontana di Trevi